satchelspencer/hsrs/docs/overview.md

 ### memory updates

-unlike typical spaced-repetition systems, an individual review contains a deep tree of elements and their parameter values that need to be scheduled individually. during learning one _could_ ask the user for a grade on each element in the tree, but this would be slow to use, and difficult to decide. to get around this, _hsrs uses one grade for the whole tree_. if the grade is passing, then we can safely assume that all the elements were known and schedule them normally with fsrs. however in the case of failure, we can't make the same assumption since the lapse _may_ have been caused by a single element.
+unlike typical spaced-repetition systems, an individual review contains a deep tree of elements and their parameter values that need to be scheduled individually. during learning one _could_ ask the user for a grade on each element in the tree, but this would be slow to use, and difficult to decide. to get around this, _hsrs uses one grade for the whole tree_. if the grade is passing, then we can safely assume that all the elements were known and schedule them (mostly) normally with fsrs. however, in the case of failure, we can't make the same assumption since the lapse _may_ have been caused by a single element.

-to handle this, we compute the likelihood that each each element was the cause the failure given its current memory state with [bayes theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem). given this probability, we can then reschedule the element with a _probabilistic_ version of fsrs that takes in both a grade and a likelihood when estimating a new memory state.
+thankfully fsrs already gives us a probability of recall at any given time for each card, so we compute the likelihood that each element was the cause the failure given its current memory state with [bayes theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem). given this probability, we can then reschedule the element with a _probabilistic_ version of fsrs that takes in both a grade and a likelihood when estimating a new memory state.

-to arrive at a probabilistic memory state, we first compute the a memory state given the grade with fsrs as normal. then, we non-linearly interpolate the new stability in _retrievability space_ to arrive at a final memory state.
+to arrive at a probabilistic memory state, we first compute the new memory state with fsrs as normal. then, we non-linearly interpolate the new stability in _retrievability space_ to arrive at a final memory state.

 without individual grades these partial probabilities are always an estimation, so as a ground truth we need to ensure that leaf elements are also reviewed individually. this means we need to bias the scheduler's _dates_ to avoid incorrect failure estimations never being updated by an individual review.